 - the use of isolated cells and tissues

-- using computers to model biological processes and predict the effects of chemicals and drugs
+- using computers and mathematics to model biological processes and predict the effects of chemicals and drugs

 - designing ways of doing experiments safely in human volunteers